 You should always fight your DUI charge, even if it’s a first offense.
 A DUI conviction on your record paired with these potential penalties is serious and can have life-long consequences.
 Working with a DUI defense attorney gives you the best chance of having your charges dismissed or reduced.

 Jacksonville DUI Defense Attorneys

 Many people choose to ride electric scooters home from the bar as a safer alternative to driving, while also unaware that it can result in criminal DUI charges.
-If you’re facing DUI charges, contact our team at Monroe & King, P.A..
+If you’re facing DUI charges, contact our team at First Coast Criminal Defense.
 We can help you create a strong defense and fight to help you avoid a conviction.